bvineyar/bvineyar.github.io/README.md

 ---

 ### Work History

+#### Robert Half / Leidos (Sept 2024 - Dec 2024)
+- Analyzed asset data quality for all Software and Hardware assets in ServiceNow.
+- ETL of data from ServiceNow into Power BI using Power Query.
+- Designed and optimized data model for IT Service Managment (ITSM).
+- Integration and automation of data between ServiceNow, SharePoint, and Power BI.
+- Collaborated with team leads and key stakeholders to gather system requirements.
+- Designed and published Power BI reports – including compliance, KPI and trend reports.
+- Contributed to continuous improvement efforts related to data governance or processes.

 #### Binding Minds / Morrison and Foerster (Jan 2024 - Apr 2024)
 - Comprehensive Power BI Reporting for Morrison and Foerster law firm